prithvikannan/cs-111/Notes.md

   - Organize all pages in a circular list
     - MMU sets a reference bit for the page on access
     - Scan whenever we need another page
+    - If page is visited, set reference bit to 1
     - For each page, ask MMU if page has been referenced
       - If so, reset the reference bit in the MMU & skip this page
       - If not, consider this page to be the least recently used
     - Next search starts from this position, not head of list